-Knows when a problem requires slower, iterative approaches and when it needs to be disrupted.
+He knows when a problem requires slower, iterative approaches and when it needs fast disruption.

 MIT, Cognitive Science; Carnegie Mellon, Human-Computer Interaction, Tepper School of Business.

-Creating the future and moving people to innovate isn’t done solely through numbers and analytics.
+Inventing the future isn’t done solely through numbers and analytics.
 We believe in the human process of discourse, debate, and alignment.
-Our frameworks are a systematic way to frame human ecologies and wicked problems that don’t make it into a spreadsheet, and then acting on them critically and collectively.
+Our approaches are a systematic way to frame human ecologies and wicked problems that don’t make it into a spreadsheet.
+Then we act on them critically and collectively.

-Problems of business, technology, and the human experience are complex.
+Problems of business, technology, and human nature are complex.
 Simplification has its risks: you can lose resolution, the social dimension, or the interconnections.
-Our heuristics clarify the complexity without simplifying it.
+Our heuristics clarify the complexity without losing sight of what matters.

 Blue sky.
 Focus groups.
 Market reports.
 Cool.
 Unfortunately, these approaches provide generalized guidance, short term solutions, or direction that leads into corners.
 They show us what doesn’t work.
 We test ideas through experimentation, nudging systems from all sides.
 This helps our teams learn fast, align to a clear direction, and get to more sound solutions faster.

 Innovation is full of incomplete information and insufficient data, but decisions still need to be made.
-We believe in taking risks because what choice is there?
-We work with companies to understand how to fill information gaps with strategic-first principles, company and audience values, and how to follow hunches with confidence.
+We help taking necessary risks because no client can simply stick with the status-quo.
+We help fill information gaps, work off hunches, plan strategically, and move forward with confidence.

-We seek middle-way outcomes that balance the needs of business strategy and stakeholder needs; efficiency and experience; the bureaucrat and the risk-taker.
+We seek middle-way outcomes that balance business goals and stakeholder needs.
 Too much emphasis in either direction leads to being stuck with “the way things have always been done” or risk too great to assume.
-Truly innovative solutions harmonize the two sides.
+Great outcomes balance both sides.